adam-r-kowalski/atom/README.md

 4. Build the compiler:

-Once the tests have passed, you can build the Wave compiler.
+Once the tests have passed, you can build the Atom compiler.
 Use the following command to do this:

 ```bash
 zig build
 ```

-This command builds the Wave compiler from the source code.
+This command builds the Atom compiler from the source code.

 5. Add the compiler to your PATH:

-The final step is to add the Wave compiler to your PATH so that you can use it from any location on your system.
+The final step is to add the Atom compiler to your PATH so that you can use it from any location on your system.
 Here is how you can do it:

 ```bash
 export PATH=$PATH:`pwd`/zig-out/bin/
 ```

-This command adds the directory containing the Wave compiler to your system's PATH.
+This command adds the directory containing the Atom compiler to your system's PATH.

-Now, you have Wave installed on your system, and you're ready to start coding!
+Now, you have Atom installed on your system, and you're ready to start coding!

-### Running a Wave program
+### Running a Atom program

 ```bash
 atom source.atom
 ```

-This will compile your Wave code into web assembly and then execute it using the wasmer runtime.
+This will compile your Atom code into web assembly and then execute it using the wasmer runtime.
 To see the generated wat code add `--wat` to the compile command.

 ```bash